canada-ca/micro-acquisition/_pages/en/user-guide.md

 ---
 <h1>User guide</h1>

-This guide provides information for applicants applying on micro-acquisition coding opportunities.
+This guide provides information for those interested in applying for micro-acquisition coding opportunities.
 On this page, applicants can find information on eligibility, how to apply, receiving payment and contact information.
 <br>

 <h2>Are you eligible?</h2>